 Create nature highways and byways

-- Think like a hedgehog or frog!
-Go into your garden and put yourself in the shoes (or feet or paws) of different creatures.
-If you were a hedgehog or a frog, how easy would it be to make your way around the garden and in and out of it?
-Is the way blocked by fences and walls?
-Are there big open areas you'd never cross in case something spotted you and ate you?
+Think like a hedgehog or frog!
+Looking at your space, if you were a hedgehog or a frog, how easy would it be to make your way around the garden and in and out of it?
+How could you make access easier?

 If you’re cutting a hole in a wooden fence at ground level, draw the shape you want with a pencil.
 An arch is the easiest shape to cut.
 Make it no more about 15cm wide x 13cm high for larger creatures like hedgehogs, or as little as 8cm wide x 6 cm high for frogs and toads.